 You can upgrade your emulsion if you like, making it even more effective in tackling the damage we inflict on our hands by adding some extra actives such as cosmeceuticals.
 I really love to work with CO2 extracts because they offer a enormous range of possibilities.

-Since the ascorbyl palmitate – the best form of vitamin C available to the natural formulator – is oil dispersible, I am going to do this partly in a single hot-pot version, and add a cold oil phase and a cold water phase afterwards.
+Since the ascorbyl palmitate used in this formulation is oil dispersible, I am going to do this partly in a single hot-pot version, and add a cold oil phase and a cold water phase afterwards.
 At this point, it might be worthwhile checking our guide to understanding the heat sensitivity of your carrier oils.

 In this formulation, I have adjusted the oil-emulsifier ratio up to the point I have a very thick, lavish cream (but one still suitable to fill tottle tubes).
 It is perfect for hydrating dry hands in need of extra TLC, and to clarify blemishes.The perfect way to care for winter hands.
 Give yourself some TLC with our vitamin C anti-ageing hand cream formulation. #handcream #naturalskincare #cosmeticformulation Click To Tweet